wclabadie/website/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my web site.
-I study public economics and the economics of education, and am especially interested in the decision-making processes in public schools.
+I am a visiting assistant professor of economics at Earlham College, where I teach courses in intermediate microeconomics, game theory, economic development, and econometrics.
+I study public economics and the economics of education; I am especially interested in the decision-making processes of public schools.